Work expenses for fitness industry employees, can really mount up over the year but we’ve got the answer to trimming them back.

 - you must have a record to prove it.

-So what exactly can you claim?
+So what exactly can you claim as a fitness trainer?

 Does your uniform or gym gear display the logo of the gym or business you work for?
 If it does, you can claim the cost of purchasing, laundering and repairing it on your tax return.